ContainerSolutions/runbooks/content/posts/general/add-cookie-notices-to-your-static-site.md

 ---
-title: "Add cookie notices to your static site or JAM stack"
+title: "Cookie notices for your static site or JAM stack"
 summary: "Summary here"
 ---